Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial single-ion anisotropy: Introduction

 Helimagnetism with a so-called vector chiral order and broken space-inversion symmetry is only possible in finite magnetic fields or in the presence of a Dzyaloshinskii-Moriya (DM) interaction for the spin-1/2 AFHC~\cite{Zhao_2003, kolezhuk_2005_094424_Fieldinduced, mcculloch_2008_094404_Vector, chen_2011_094433_Spiral, guo_2023_045103_Spin}.
-For higher spin systems, vector chiral order has been shown with frustrated anisotropic exchange couplings~\cite{lecheminant_2001_174426_Phase, hikihara_2001_174430_Groundstate}.
+For higher spin systems, vector chiral order has been shown with frustrated anisotropic exchange couplings~\cite{lecheminant_2001_174426_Phase, hikihara_2001_174430_Groundstate,hikihara_ground-state_2002}.
 A corresponding bosonization analysis was also done for both spin-$1/2$ and $1$, validated by numerical evidence~\cite{mcculloch_2008_094404_Vector}.

 We now focus on the specific case of the spin-$3/2$ chain, which allows intricate interactions and different spin orders.
-Existing studies have shown that a spin-$3/2$ can be regarded as a combination of a spin-$1/2$ and a spin-$1$~\cite{chepiga_2020_174407_Floating}, which are intertwined with one another, giving rise to novel phenomena.
+Existing studies have shown that a spin-$3/2$ can be regarded as a combination of a spin-$1/2$ and a spin-$1$, e.g., for the studies of the partially magnetic VBS and the floating phase~\cite{oshikawa_magnetization_1997,chepiga_2020_174407_Floating}.
 For the spin-$3/2$ $J_1$-$J_2$ chain, frustration causes spontaneous dimerization when $J_2 / J_1 > 0.29$, with edge states playing significant roles~\cite{roth_1998_9264_Frustrated,ng_1994_555_Edge,qin_1995_12844_Edge}.
-Recent studies have further elucidated that various dimerized phases, as well as an incommensurate and gapless floating phase emerge when three-spin interactions are considered in arrays of Rydberg atoms~\cite{chepiga_2020_174407_Floating}, which has been recently detected by looking at site-resolved Rydberg state densities~\cite{Zhang_2024}.
+Recent studies have further elucidated that various dimerized phases, as well as an incommensurate and gapless floating phase emerge when three-spin interactions are considered in arrays of Rydberg atoms~\cite{chepiga_2020_174407_Floating}.
+More excitingly, the floating phase has been detected in a recent experiment by looking at site-resolved Rydberg state densities ~\cite{Zhang_2024}.
 A widely observed uniaxial single-ion anisotropy $D$-term resulting from crystal field splitting is given by the quadrupolar operator along the $z$-axis.
 Such a term is trivial for spin-$1/2$, but for the spin-$3/2$ AFHC it was found that a gapped state exists for $0.387 < D / J_1< 0.943$ in finite magnetic fields, leading to a fractional $1/3$-magnetization plateau~\cite{oshikawa_1997_1984_Magnetization, sakai_1998_R3201_Magnetization, kitazawa_2000_940_Magnetizationplateau}.
 Without magnetic field the spin-$3/2$ chain is in a gapless state for $D>0$.

 The combined effect of single-ion anisotropy $D>0$ and frustration $J_2$ is so far unclear.
 We now present the corresponding detailed groundstate phase diagram of the spin-$3/2$ $J_1$-$J_2$-$D$ model in zero magnetic field, which displays an interesting competition between dimerization and vector chiral order.
 The paper is organized as follows: We first introduce the model and phase diagram in Sec.~\ref{sec:modelandphasediagram}, then proceed to characterize dimerized phases and discuss phase transitions in Sec.~\ref{sec:dimerizedphases}.
 Next, we demonstrate the emergence of vector chirality, investigate the instability of the floating phase, and give the boundary lines of phase coexistence regions in Sec.~\ref{sec:vectorchirality}.
 Finally, we present our concluding remarks in Sec.~\ref{sec:conclusion}.